conda/conda/docs/source/build.rst

       # Files that should have the placeholder prefix
       # (/opt/anaconda1anaconda2anaconda3) replaced with the install prefix at
       # installation.
 Note that conda build does this automatically for the
       # build prefix.
-See the Relocatable section below.
+See also the Relocatable section below.
       has_prefix_files:
         - bin/file1
         - lib/file2

+      # Binary files that should have their build prefix replaced with the
+      # install prefix at installation time.
+Due to the way this works, the
+      # install prefix cannot be longer than the build prefix.
+It is
+      # recommended to build against a very long prefix.
+The easiest way to do
+      # this is to install miniconda into a very long path.
+Future versions
+      # of conda build may do this automatically.
+See also the Relocatable
+      # section below.
+      binary_has_prefix_files:
+        - bin/binaryfile1
+        - lib/binaryfile2

     # the build and runtime requirements.
 Dependencies of these requirements
     # are included automatically.